joebhakim/battlesnails/docs/02-architecture/README.md

 - **CollisionDetection**: Handles detection of collisions between the player's eye stalk and the enemy snail.

-- **UI**: Manages UI elements like the health bar and game over message.
+- **UI**: Manages UI elements like the health bar, game over message, and visual indicators such as the crosshair and boundary circle in attack mode.

 - **Debug**: Provides visual and text-based debugging tools to help understand the game's inner workings.